 NHAI plans to introduce a “pay per road usage” toll tax system on the Delhi-Gurgaon Expressway.
 This system will charge passengers on the expressway based on the distance they travel instead of having a fixed toll rate.
 They will also install NPR cameras at all expressway entries and exits to collect tolls through Fastag.

 NHAI estimates that this system will reduce pollution, fuel wastage, and congestion.
-However, local people living on both sides of the highway may be exempted from toll tax.
+However, local people living on both sides of the expressway may be exempted from toll tax.
 The Kherki Daula toll plaza may be removed in the future, but the toll fee is necessary to maintain the expressway.

 Delhi Gurgaon Expressway Upgradation

-The National Highways Authority of India (NHAI) wants to build a flyover and two underpasses, which will increase connectivity and reduce traffic on the Delhi-Gurgaon highway.
+The National Highways Authority of India (NHAI) wants to build a flyover and two underpasses, which will increase connectivity and reduce traffic on the Delhi-Gurgaon Expressway.
 Dwarka Expressway will connect Nelson Mandela Road in South Delhi.
 The second will build a flyover over these two underpasses connecting points near CNG pump and Shiv Murti from Dwarka Link Road to NH-48.

 NHAI must get a no-objection certificate from the traffic police department to start construction.
 To save passengers from inconvenience, traffic will be rerouted from the main highway (NH-48) to the newly constructed slip road.